maheshrijal/notes/docs/AWS/ec2.md

     - You add your own software, configuration, operating system, monitoring etc
     - Allows for faster boot time because software is pre-packaged
-    - AMI is built for a specific region, but can be copied across regions
+    - AMI is built for a specific region, but can be copied across regions (AMI ID changes on copy)

 EC2 instances can be launched from:

     - A public AMI: AWS provided & maintained
     - Your own AMI: Self made & maintained
     - An AWS marketplace AMI: AMI provided / sold by someone else
+    - AMI has permissions (Public, Your account, Specific Accounts)
+    - AMI has a cost for the EBS snapshots that it refereces.
+(Billed for snapshot storage)

 Process to build an AMI: